atheiman/terraform-aws-codebuild-cicd/README.md

 1. Only build pull requests once approved by a different user or commented on (similar to Jenkins comment to build feature)
 1. Readme updated to show detailed instructions for managing this infrastructure via codecommit / codebuild
-1. Pull request Lambda function to approve pull requests when builds succeed, and remove approval when builds are in progress.
 1. Repositories mapped to CodeBuild IAM service roles
    - Example: repos `a` and `b` use service role `admin` but all other repos use the default service role
    - Implement with complex pattern matching.
 Dedicated eventbridge rules for each declared repo using `StartBuild` parameter `serviceRoleOverride`.
 Default rules will need to exclude those repos.